stuartj073/music-box/README.md

 (docs/readme/readme-images/heroku-part1.png)
 3. To configure the connection on gitpod a requirements.txt file has to be created.
 This can be accomplished by the following CLI command `pip3 freeze > requirements.txt`.
 4. A Procfile must then be created with CLI command `web: gunicorn music-box.wsgi:application`.
 Ensure there is no extra blank lines in the file as this can cause the file to be incorrectly read.
-5. If you have used the fixtures feature from django then the following command can load these files onto heroku. `python3 manage.py loaddata files.json`.
+5. If you have used the fixtures feature from Django then the following command can load these files onto heroku. `python3 manage.py loaddata files.json`.
 6. Log into heroku from the CLI by typing `heorku login -i`.
 7. Temporarily disable collectstatic (DISABLE_COLLECTSTATIC=1) as we deploy.
 8. Add your unique heroku app name to the ALLOWED_HOSTS section of settings.py and commit the changes.